webrecorder/browsertrix-behaviors/docs/TUTORIAL.md

 Since we've identified the element containing the video's comemnts, we can now write an XPath query that matches against them.
-This query is very similar to the one we're using for the `commentListContianer`, with one notable difference:
+This query is very similar to the one we're using for the `commentListContainer`, with one notable difference:

 ```javascript
 const Q = {